puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 }
 ```

-Likewise, Puppet can automatically load plugins (like custom native resource types or custom facts) from modules; see ["Using Plugins"][plugins] for more details.
+Likewise, Puppet can automatically load plug-ins (like custom native resource types or custom facts) from modules.
+See the related topic about [using plug-ins][plugins] for more details.

 To make a module available to Puppet, place it in one of the directories in Puppet's [modulepath][], and make sure it has a [valid name](#allowed-module-names).

-You can easily install modules written by other users with the `puppet module` subcommand.
-[See "Installing Modules"][installing] for details.
+You can install modules written by other users with the `puppet module` subcommand.
+[See  the related topic about installing modules for details.

+Related topics:

+* [Classes][classes]
+* [Defined types][defined_types]
+* [Installing Modules][installing]
+* [External node classifiers (ENC)][enc]

+{:.concept}
 ## Module layout

-On disk, a module is simply a directory tree with a specific, predictable structure:
+On disk, a module is a directory tree with a specific, predictable structure:

 * `<MODULE NAME>`
     * `manifests`